bdelacretaz/sling-adaptto-2016/README.md

 The `sling-at16` Docker image that this builds is used by the `docker-compose` setup later.

-## /etc/hosts setup
-To access the virtual hosts that this prototype sets up, you'll need entries like this in your /etc/hosts:

-    192.168.99.100 alpha.example.com
-    192.168.99.100 bravo.example.com
-    192.168.99.100 charlie.example.com
-    ...

-matching the `SLING_DOMAIN` values defined in the `docker/docker-compose.yml` file.

-Replace 192.168.99.100 with the address of your Docker host if needed. `docker-machine ip default` provides that value if you are using `docker-machine`.

 ## Starting the cluster
 To start the cluster, for now it's safer to start the `mongo`, `graylog` and `etcd` containers first, as (pending more testing) there might be startup timing issues otherwise.